petemmccarthy/thermostat/README.md

 =====================

-Specifications used to desiagn the thermostat:
+Specifications used to design the thermostat:

 - Thermostat starts at 20 degrees
 - You can increase the temp with the up button